solislemuslab/BayesianNetworkRegression.jl/docs/src/man/installation.md

 please be patient!
 Future calls to the function will be much much faster.
 Trying out toy examples for the first calls is a good idea.

-## Installation of the package PhyloNetworks
+## Installation of the package BayesianNetworkRegression

 To install the package,
 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) [BayesianNetworkRegression.jl](https://github.com/samozm/BayesianNetworkRegression.jl) to your local machine.